-So far more than 350 children from schools across West Dunbartonshire, East Dunbartonshire, Glasgow, Edinburgh and Fife have graduated from FAST.
+So far, we’ve run FAST with more than 350 children from schools across West Dunbartonshire, East Dunbartonshire, Glasgow, Edinburgh and Fife.

 Our policy and campaign work